Charles Ellington

-Charles Porter Ellington (1952–2019) was a British zoologist, emeritus Fellow Downing College, Cambridge, and professor emeritus at University of Cambridge.
+Charles Porter Ellington (31 December 1952 – 30 July 2019) was a British zoologist, emeritus Fellow of Downing College, Cambridge, and professor emeritus at University of Cambridge.

 Education

 Ellington was educated at Duke University where he received a Bachelor of Arts degree in 1973.
-He moved to Cambridge where he was awarded a Master of Arts degree in 1979 and a Doctor of Philosophy degree in 1982.
+He moved to Britain to study at Downing College, Cambridge, where he was awarded a Master of Arts degree in 1979 and a Doctor of Philosophy degree in 1982.

 Research

 Ellington did research on animal mechanics.